mattmakai/fullstackpython.com/content/pages/examples/flask/flask-app-badrequest.markdown

     except AttributeError:
         return str(exception)
     if isinstance(exception, Forbidden) and description == Forbidden.description:
-        return _("You are not allowed to access this page.") elif isinstance(exception, NotFound) and description == NotFound.description: return _("The page you are looking for doesn't exist.")
+        return _('You are not allowed to access this page.') elif isinstance(exception, NotFound) and description == NotFound.description: return _("The page you are looking for doesn't exist.")
 ~~    elif isinstance(exception, BadRequest) and description == BadRequest.description:
-        return _("The request was invalid or contained invalid arguments.")
+        return _('The request was invalid or contained invalid arguments.')
     else:
         return str(description)